Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### What AWS architecture would you recommend?

 - [x] ASK their customers to use an 53 client instead of an FTP client.
-Create a single 53 bucket Create an lAM user for each customer Put the lAM Users in a Group that has an lAM policy that permits access to sub-directories within the bucket via use of the 'username' Policy variable.
+Create a single 53 bucket Create an IAM user for each customer Put the IAM Users in a Group that has an IAM policy that permits access to sub-directories within the bucket via use of the 'username' Policy variable.
 - [ ] Create a single 53 bucket with Reduced Redundancy Storage turned on and ask their customers to use an 53 client instead of an FTP client Create a bucket for each customer with a Bucket Policy that permits access only to that one customer.
 - [ ] Create an auto-scaling group of FTP servers with a scaling policy to automatically scale-in when minimum network traffic on the auto-scaling group is below a given threshold.
 Load a central list of ftpusers from 53 as part of the user Data startup script on each Instance.
 - [ ] Create a single 53 bucket with Requester Pays turned on and ask their customers to use an 53 client instead of an FTP client Create a bucket tor each customer with a Bucket Policy that permits access only to that one customer.